 Managing screenshots with Draw.io

 This way, you can ensure that all your screenshots are in one place and they all have appropiate sizes.
-Additionally, they can be exported in various formats and resolutions as needed.

 Keep a library of reusable elements